UTAT-UAS/dev_env/README.md

 ## GPU

-A GPU is highly recommend to Computer Vision tasks.
+A GPU is highly recommend for Computer Vision tasks.
 It is also nice to have for Gazebo otherwise you will get around 12 fps (although the RTF factor seems fine).

 Setup will vary widely between OS and hardware configurations, it is likely best you consult external sources for your specific configuration.